 By: Susan Ruhl

 We hoped with bated breath in 2021 that the world would settle down, and then the same in 2022.
 It has settled down in some respects, but uncertainty still abounds.
 World affairs, inflation, and gas prices all appear to be pushing us toward a recession.
 Many of our global partners assure us that it will become a global recession as well.
 Super.
-But with an increase in layoffs on the horizon, whether it becomes a layoff of one, or hundreds of individuals, how employees are treated during this time can pay long-term dividends to a company’s future brand and recruiting efforts when the market does recover.
+But with an increase in layoffs on the horizon, whether it becomes a layoff of one, or hundreds of individuals, how employees are treated during layoffs can pay long-term dividends to a company’s future brand and recruiting efforts when the market does recover.

 - Plan and Prepare: While you might find it necessary to exit employees, be sure to plan and prepare.
 Take this chance to review your workforce plan and make sure the right talent remains to keep your operations and customers running smoothly.
 Estimate rehiring costs and evaluate the difficulty of replacing laid-off employees based on current and future business needs.
 Timing and planning are essential once you’ve identified roles and notifications are coming.
 Make sure you have the right stakeholders, including HR, legal, and any other senior leaders that can help.
 Plan communication plans, exit strategies, gathering of belongings, IT and security considerations, dates, times, etc. Even if this isn’t your first rodeo, be sure to think this different dynamic through.
 Take into consideration that most of your workforce may still be remote and conducting a layoff is different.